-- 1. Detail how the organization determines the composition of ICT membership, including the addition of team enrollees to address the unique needs of enrollees. - 2.
-Describe how the roles and responsibilities of the ICT members (including enrollees and/or caregivers) contribute to the development and implementation of an effective interdisciplinary care process. - 3.
+- 1. Detail how the SNP determines the composition of ICT membership, including the addition of team enrollees to address the unique needs of enrollees. - 2.
+Describe how the roles and responsibilities of the ICT members (including enrollees and/or caregivers) contribute to the development and implementation of an effective interdisciplinary care process. - !
+SNPs must describe how stratified HRA results are used to determine the composition of the ICT. - 3.
 Detail how ICT members use outcomes to evaluate, contribute and continually manage, as well as improve the health status of SNP enrollees. - 4.
 Describe how the SNP's communication plan to exchange enrollee information occurs regularly within the ICT, including evidence of ongoing information exchange.